One of the simplest things to do to become more mindful is to notice nature.

 – the blackbird singing its lullaby at dusk

-– the sun set casting different colours every time
+– the sun set casting different colours every evening

 John O’Donohue wrote:

 ‘Light is the greatest unnoticed force of transfiguration in the world: it literally alters everything it touches and through colour dresses nature to delight, befriend, inspire and shelter us.’

 - You might notice sunbeams through a tree canopy, and then in a split second they’re gone.

 - Sometimes the sun glistens on the sea, almost blinding you with its dazzling light.